Final College Football Playoff Projections, Pairings for Every Bowl Game

 Of course, there will be vigorous arguments.

-Georgia came oh so close to beating Alabama and arguably proved in the process that it is one of the four best teams in the country.
-However, the Bulldogs blew a 14-point lead and looked helpless on defense against a back-up quarterback.
-Granted, Jalen Hurts isn't your average back up, but they had every opportunity to win that game and they blew it.
+Georgia came oh-so-close to beating Alabama and arguably proved in the process that it is one of the four best teams in the country.
+However, the Bulldogs blew a 14-point lead and looked helpless on defense against a backup quarterback.
+Granted, Jalen Hurts isn't your average backup, but they had every opportunity to win that game, and they blew it.
 And to put a two-loss team that didn't win its conference in the playoff ahead of multiple one-loss power-conference champions would be a bit ridiculous.

 Ohio State will also claim it deserved to be ranked ahead of Oklahoma, thanks to last week's statement win over Michigan and wins away from home over Penn State, TCU, Michigan State and Northwestern.
-But the Buckeyes dug themselves too deep a hole with their poor play in games 6-11.
+But the Buckeyes dug themselves too deep a hole with their poor play in early October through mid-November.
 They needed to blow out Northwestern and get some help in the form of an Oklahoma loss, and neither of those things happened.
 (They won by 21, but that was no blowout.)

-So if the selection committee does what it should, we'll get a fantastic battle between Heisman frontrunners Tua Tagovailoa and Kyler Murray in the Cotton Bowl and an undefeated showdown of Clemson and Notre Dame in the Orange Bowl.
+So if the selection committee does what it should, we'll get a fantastic battle between Heisman front-runners Tua Tagovailoa and Kyler Murray in the Cotton Bowl and a showdown of undefeated teams Clemson and Notre Dame in the Orange Bowl.
 And if those games play out the way that most expect, it'll be Alabama vs. Clemson in the College Football Playoff for a fourth consecutive year.

 Bring it on.